 Alimacani Park Kayak Launch

-Recommended gear based on conditions at this spot.
-Links go to Amazon.
+Recommended paddling gear matched to the conditions at this spot.
+Every item ships from Amazon.

 Perfect for flat lakes, ponds, and slow-moving rivers.
 Great starter gear for beginners.